-The bridge connects the end of Corso Augusto (Old Rimini's main road) with Borgo San Giuliano.
-San Giuliano is a medieval village which has numerous frescos with interesting murals of the life and works of Federico Fellini.
-The bridge was built over the River Marecchia ordered by Emperor Augustus.
-Its actual construction took place under his successor Tiberius (14-21 CE).
-It is an impressive work of architecture and it is one of the best preserved bridges from the Roman period.
+This scenic Roman bridge connects the end of Corso Augusto with Borgo San Giuliano, which is a medieval village that has numerous frescos with interesting murals of the life and works of Federico Fellini.
+The bridge was built over the River Marecchia.
+It is an impressive work of architecture and one of the best preserved bridges from the Roman period.
 It was built entirely with stone from Istri.
-The bridge has five arches and is in doric style.
-It represents a splendid example of the technical expertise of the Romans; they built the bridge without separating the foundations of the individual pillars thus creating a unique structure that is still being used to this day.
-Tiberius' Bridge became a national monument in 1885.
+The bridge has five arches that exemplify the technical expertise of the Romans, who built the bridge without separating the foundations of the individual pillars thus creating a unique structure that is still being used to this day.

 Located beside Piazza Ferrari, the City Museum displays in more than 700 works of Rimini's 2000 years of history in 40 different galleries.
 The exhibition building has ancient origins itself: having been built in the 18th Century as Jesuit monastery, it was used as a hospital, first military and then civilian.
 In the inner courtyard there is an epigraph collection of about one hundred Roman inscription which, together with a splendid exhibit of mosaics, constitutes an important part of the archeological nucleus.
 On the first floor there are frescoes, ceramics and paintings on wood from the 15th and 16th Centuries that tell the story of Renaissance art, amongst them Giovanni Bellini's famous Pietà.
 On the second floor art and sculpture produced in Rimini between the 17th and 19th Centuries are on display and the works of local artist Guido Cagnacci can also be found.